 \subsection{Moment formulas: dimension four}

-Due to the size of the individual rational functions, the moment formulas for slices where $M=1,2,3,4$ and slab where $M=2,4$ are available in digital form in the repository associated to this article: \url{https://github.com/RainCamel/slab_of_the_poly_norms}
+Due to the size of the individual rational functions, the moment formulas for slices with $M=1,2,3,4$ and slab with $M=2,4$ are available in digital form in the repository associated to this article: \url{https://github.com/RainCamel/slab_of_the_poly_norms}.